guerrillacontra/EzECS/README.md

 Extend the "EzComponent" script to create your own components and add them to a GameObject that has an EzEntity.
 The Entity should be a child of an EzSpace.

+# What is an Entity?
+(EzEntity.cs)

+A container of components (EzComponent.cs) that store just data.

+It could be a player, enemy, projectile... any source of data that requires game logic.

+We add entities as children to Spaces (EzSpace.cs) which manage them in isolation.

+# What is an Entity Component?
+(EzComponent.cs)

+A discrete set of data that can be modified at run time.

+Unlike the "Unity components", EzComponents should be full of data instead of behaviour.

+There should never be a component that has an Update feature if it is a true EzComponent because the Component System's will handle all that!

+Every time you add an EntityComponent to an Entity, the systems can use an EntityFamilyCache to automatically filter out and align the components so that they can be processed.

+# What is an Entity System?

+A process that can listen to Families of components being added/removed and iterate over them.

+Entity systems can implement the following interfaces:

+- IUpdateableSystem
+- IFixedUpdatableSystem
+- ILateUpdatableSystem

+To hook into the required update process when needed.

+These systems will be called and excuted in a Priority order that can be automatically sorted within the EntitySpace.

+# What is an Entity Space?
+(EzSpace.cs)

+An isolated container of Entities that has a number of ordered systems processing components from the registered entities inside.

+An Entity can be moved at will into a totally different space at run-time, allowing it to inhibit different behaviour via the exact same data with a flick of a switch.
+Incredibly powerful.
+Idea: Potentially swapping from 2D/3D with the same logic in an instant!

 # Example